Ernst von Fleischl-Marxow

 At the time Freud was studying the medical properties of cocaine, and was convinced that cocaine could be not only used as mild euphoriant, aphrodisiac and analgesic, but also as a treatment for morphine addicts.
-He recommended this to his friend Marxow, who proceeded to fall even deeper into the abyss of addiction.
+He recommended this to his friend Fleischl-Marxow, who proceeded to fall even deeper into the abyss of addiction.
 Devastated by pain, addiction, and disease, he relapsed and began using morphine again.
 Ernst von Fleischl-Marxow died on October 22, 1891, at 45 years of age.